nickytong/GenAnalysis/README.md

 This is the R package I developed while working at the Department of Bioinformatics and Computational Biology, UT MD Anderson Cancer Center.

-Now the package is internally used in the department for high throughput genomic data analysis.
+**Now the package is internally used in the department for high throughput genomic data analysis**.

 Major functions include:
 - data type-aware automatic visualizations (continuous vs continuous, continuous vs categorical, categorical vs categorical with the same interface as plotScatter) coupled with informative statistical testing